The Golden Jewel: Unveiling the Sweet Secrets of the Nectarine Summer arrives not just with warmth and long days, but with a particular ki...

 Cultivation: Global Production and Variety Development

-South Africa.
+and South Africa.
 Breeders have focused on developing cultivars with improved

 flavor, texture, shelf-life, disease resistance, and adaptability to different